MarcoKl99/C-string-lib/README.md

 - `dstring_reverse`: Reverse a *dstring_t*
 - `dstring_to_upper`: Convert all chars in the given *dstring_t* content to uppercase
 - `dstring_trim`: Remove all leading and trailing whitespaces from the given string
+- `dstring_replace`: Replace a given substring in the string with a new substring

 ## How to build 🏗️